sychan/kb_sdk_docs/source/howtos/update_to_py3.rst

         except ImportError:
             from ConfigParser import ConfigParser as _ConfigParser  # py 2

-  ``2to3`` will update the #py2 version to match the Python 3 syntax so it's recommended to ether revert this change or remove the try-except block
+``2to3`` will update the #py2 version to match the Python 3 syntax, so it's recommended to either revert this change or remove the try-except block

 Resources
 ---------